Garrett Cooper Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

+- The Mariners pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Mariners have a 4.02 team ERA that ranks 11th across all league pitching staffs.
+- The Mariners' 3.99 team ERA ranks ninth among all league pitching staffs.

-- Mariners pitchers combine to surrender 61 home runs (0.9 per game), the fewest in the league.
+- Mariners pitchers combine to give up 62 home runs (0.9 per game), the first-fewest in the league.

-- In his most recent time out on Wednesday, the righty went 3 2/3 innings against the San Diego Padres, giving up five earned runs while surrendering 11 hits.
+- His most recent time out was on Saturday against the Los Angeles Angels, when the righty went six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.